Emotional Seamus Coleman revels in victory against Liverpool - Pundit Arena

 — Football Daily (@footballdaily) February 20, 2021

-“It’s an amazing feeling,” Coleman explained.
+“It’s an amazing feeling,” Coleman said.
 “Coming here all the years and letting ourselves down, but more importantly, letting the blue side of the city down.

 “It’s been hard.
 We can try to put a face on it and brush it off… I’ve been in this city for 10 years – it’s difficult to take and you feel sorry for the fans.